surgieboi/backendless-ecommerce-platform/README.md

   window.Dolapay.attachDola(cart);
   ```

-- `type`: This property refers to the initialization method of the Buy Now instance.
+- `type`: This property refers to the initialization method of the BEP instance.

-  - `basic`: means the Buy Now instance was created as a `JavaScript SDK` instance.
+  - `basic`: means the BEP instance was created as a `JavaScript SDK` instance.
-  - `custom`: means the Buy Now instance was created as an `HTML Attributes` instance.
+  - `custom`: means the BEP instance was created as an `HTML Attributes` instance.

 - `orderCompleted`: This property exposes the state of the current order.

 ### HTML Attributes

 With the setup option, custom data attributes are used to trigger checkout on the element.
-Below are supported custom dola data attributes.
+Below are supported custom Dola data attributes.
 All attributes accept strings.

 These elements can be grouped into different categories based on their functions.
 There are attributes that describe the kind of action to be triggered on that element and there are other attributes that describe details of the product or the cart.